Anna-Mir/Getting-and-cleaning-data---Course-Project/README.md

 The file run_analysis.R contains the mentioned in the task code in R to perform the requested analysis in 5 steps.

-The output of the 5th step named TidyDataSet.txt and uploaded as well.
+The output of the 5th step is available as TidyDataSet file.